TheDangle/tmux-config/README.md

 # My Custom Tmux Theme

-A personal, dark, and colorful theme for Tmux, based off of the Kanagawa colortheme and designed to be easy on the eyes and enhance productivity.
+A personal, dark, and colorful theme for Tmux, designed to be easy on the eyes and enhance productivity.

-This theme is based on a custom palette with a warm, earthy aesthetic, inspired by autumnal colors.
+This theme uses colors from the Kanagawa colortheme with a warm, earthy aesthetic, inspired by autumnal colors.
+Note - I am not using all the colors!

 ## Features